mdrodrigo/TL866/wine/readme.md

 Some Linux distros will compile its system libraries with [SSE](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions) instruction set enabled to increase the performance.
 This is a good thing but, using a `Libusb` compiled with SSE will crash our wine wrapper library because the SSE intruction
 set requires the memory address to be 16-byte aligned and, our `setupapi.dll` uses 4 bytes stack alignment because
-the 32bit Windows software also use this 4 byte alignment.
+the 32bit Windows software is also using this 4 byte alignment.
 See issue [#51](https://github.com/radiomanV/TL866/issues/51).

 This is the case for Arch/ManjaroGentoo and its derivatives and perhaps other distros i have not tested yet.
 In this case we must compile our Libusb and use it to link the `setupapi.dll` against it.